 Some of our posts contain affiliate links.
 This means if you purchase something through one of these links, we get a small commission on the sale.
 You will never pay extra for an affiliate product.
 Thanks for your support!

-Start off your Colombian backpacking route with a mix of city culture, colonial heritage and some well-deserved relaxation days at the Caribbean coast of Cartagena.
+Start off your Colombian Holiday with a mix of city culture, colonial heritage and some well-deserved relaxation days at the Caribbean coast of Cartagena.

 Take a stroll around the old town with its ancient city walls, visit the Castillo de San Felipe and dance till your feet hurt in one of the many vibrant salsa bars.